LesnyRumcajs/grpc_bench/README.md

 Contributions are most welcome!

-See [Nexthink blog post](https://www.nexthink.com/blog/comparing-grpc-performance/) for a deeper overview of the repository and recent results.
+See [Nexthink blog post](https://www.nexthink.com/blog/comparing-grpc-performance/) for a deeper overview of the project and recent results.

 # Goal